SandaminiW/Grocery-Shop-Data-Analytics/README.md

 3. Number of items -: The total count of different items sold.
 4. Average Rating -: The average customer rating for items sold.

+## Business Requirement

+### Chart's Requirements

+1. Total Sales by Fat Content -:

+*.
+Objective  = Analyze the impact of fat content on total sales.
+*.
+Additional KPI Metrics = Assess how other KPIs (Average Sales, Number of Items, Average Rating) vary with fat content.

+2. Total Sales by Items Type -;

+*.
+Objective  = Identify the performance of different item types in terms of total sales.
+*.
+Additional KPI Metrics = Assess how other KPIs (Average Sales, Number of Items, Average Rating) vary with fat content.

 ## Final Conclusions